ENCCS/gpu-programming/content/10-portable-kernel-models.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     - Higher level of abstraction
-    - Less knowledge of the underlying architecture is needed
+    - Less knowledge of the underlying architecture is needed for initial porting
     - Very nice and readable source code (C++ API)
     - The models are relatively new and not very popular yet